-7. The Safety Framework is intended for those who make decisions relating to the use of nuclear power sources in outer space.
-Its high-level guidance will reflect broad international consensus, be general and qualitative in nature, technically valid and relatively independent of evolving technology.
-The Safety Framework will address the design, launch, operation and other relevant phases of the life cycle of a nuclear power source in outer space to promote its safe use.
-High-level guidance will be established for the designs of nuclear power sources for use in outer space in general, but its detailed application will depend on the particular design and application and the risks posed.
+6. The safety guide is intended for those who make decisions relating to the use of nuclear power.
+Its guidelines will reflect broad international consensus and be general and qualitative in nature, technically valid and relatively independent of evolving technology.
+The safety guide will address practices that could be implemented during the design, launch, operation and other relevant phases of the life cycle of an NPS in outer space to promote its safe use.
+Recommendations would be established for the design of NPS for use in outer space in general, but their detailed application would depend on the particular design and application and the risks posed by them.